Table of Contents

 Modern Half a Loaf Strategy

 With this planning strategy, one calculates the total amount of their “excess” assets (countable assets over Medicaid’s asset limit) and then gives approximately half of the assets to relatives or other loved ones.
 With the remaining “excess” assets, a short-term annuity is purchased.
-(An annuity is a financial contract between the purchaser and an insurance company in which a lump sum of money, essentially assets, is converted into an income stream.
-Learn more about Medicaid compliant annuities here.)
+This is a financial contract between the purchaser and an insurance company in which a lump sum of money, essentially assets, is converted into an income stream.
+More on Medicaid-Compliant Annuities.

 Since the individual no longer has assets over Medicaid’s limit, they should apply for Medicaid, but expect to be penalized with a disqualification period for gifting assets.
-While the Medicaid half a loaf strategy violates the look back period (specifically, the gifting of assets), the income from the annuity is intended to cover the cost of long term care during the penalization period.
+While the Medicaid Half a Loaf strategy violates the Look-Back Period (specifically, the gifting of assets), the income from the annuity is intended to cover the cost of long-term care during the Penalty Period.

-Spousal refusal, which is only practiced in New York and Florida, is the refusal of a non-applicant spouse (also called a community spouse) to help cover the cost of long term care for their applicant spouse.
-Legally, spouses are required to support each other financially, but even so, Medicaid is unable to refuse long term care on the basis of one’s spouse refusing to provide financial assistance.
-Additionally, per federal Medicaid law, community spouses have the right to keep their assets and refuse to use them to support their applicant spouses.
+Spousal Refusal, which is only practiced in New York, Ohio, Rhode Island, and Florida, is the refusal of a non-applicant spouse (also called a community spouse) to help cover the cost of long-term care for their applicant spouse.
+Legally, spouses are required to financially support each other, but even so, Medicaid is unable to refuse long-term care on the basis of one’s spouse refusing to provide financial assistance.
+Per federal Medicaid law, if the non-applicant spouse refuses to help pay for care, their assets cannot be considered in determining Medicaid eligibility for their spouse.

-Medicaid divorce is the legal ending of a marriage when one spouse requires Medicaid long term care.
-This estate planning technique is intended to prevent a couple from spending nearly all their assets on care costs, and instead, protects a higher amount of assets for a non-applicant spouse.
-Medicaid divorce is no longer as common due to spousal impoverishment rules.
-These rules are intended to prevent non-applicant spouses of long term care Medicaid applicants from becoming poverty stricken in order for their spouses to become Medicaid eligible.
-Generally, Medicaid divorce is not necessary or advisable, but in some cases may be a preferred strategy.
-More.
+Medicaid Divorce is the legal ending of a marriage when one spouse requires Medicaid long-term care.
+This Estate Planning technique is intended to prevent a couple from spending nearly all their assets on care costs, and instead, protects a higher amount of assets for a non-applicant spouse.
+Medicaid Divorce is no longer as common due to Spousal Impoverishment Rules.
+These rules are intended to prevent non-applicant spouses of long-term care Medicaid applicants from becoming poverty stricken in order for their spouses to become Medicaid-eligible.
+Generally, Medicaid Divorce is not necessary or advisable, but in some cases it may be a preferred strategy.